 Well, not quite.
-He still had to escape the whole Death Star, which he still had absolutely no idea how to do, but just escaping his tiny room felt like such a relief already.
-It was as though a feeling of invulnerability had gripped him and he suddenly felt very powerful.
+He still had to escape the whole kriffing Death Star, but just escaping his tiny room felt like such a relief already.
+Luke felt invulnerable.
 He was no longer in his room and, as far as he could tell, no alarm had been sounded.
-Even if he stumbled upon some enemies soon, he'd still have the element of surprise in his favour.
+Even if he stumbled upon enemies soon, he'd still have the element of surprise in his favour.

 Luckily, he didn't.
-If he understood correctly, this level was for the private quarters of many of the higher-placed people of the Death Star.
+If he understood correctly, this level was for the private quarters of many of the higher-ups of the Death Star.
 Circulation in these halls was surely restricted.
 Very soon, Luke reached an air vent very much like the garbage shoot through which he'd escaped earlier with Han, Leia and Chewie...
 He felt a pang at the thought of them and the fact that they'd flow off without him.
 But he knew the plans Artoo contained were very important and they couldn't afford to jeopardize everything to save him.
 Besides, Luke felt sure he would see them again.
-He'd escape the Death Star for sure.

 Luke lost no time in melting the gate to the air vent and, with some difficulty, managed to climb in.
 Now though, he had no idea where to go.
 A voice sounded in his head; 'Use the Force, Luke.'
-He knew it to be Obi-Wan's voice.
-Even though he couldn't understand how it was possible, he felt sure the older Jedi was still guiding him.
-Luke was still angry at Obi-Wan for lying to him about his father, but he wasn't arrogant enough not to take the advice.
+He knew it to be Ben's voice.
+Even though he couldn't understand how it was possible, he felt sure the old Jedi was still guiding him.
+Angry as he may be at Obi-Wan for lying to him about his father, but he wasn't arrogant enough not to take the advice.

-This time he concentrated only on places and ships.
-It took him a while, but he finally decided that, only four levels below, there was a small hangar full of TIE fighters he could use.
-He then concentrated more and found that there were only a few guards present at the doors leading to the hangar, and nobody inside.
-If he hurried, it would still be this way when he arrived.
+This time he concentrated only on the environment.
+It took him several minutes but he finally came to the conclusion that, only four levels below, there was a small hangar full of TIE fighters.
+If he hurried, he may be able to slip in there and steal a ship.
 Taking a deep breath and opening his eyes, Luke started to crawl.

 It was a long and physically demanding journey downwards, through vents nearly too small for him to slide through, air shafts that were practically vertical, and several scary moments where he actually had to crawl in front of open panels.
-If anybody had looked upwards in those moments, he would have been sighted easily.
-But eventually, after much effort, he reached the hangar.
+If anybody had happened to look upwards in those moments, he could have been sighted easily.
+But eventually, and after much effort, he reached the hangar.
 Dropping down to the floor, he quickly ran to the nearest corner and hid behind some crates, clutching at his chest to ease his breathing and looking around for signs of stormtroopers.

 There were none.
-But an idea suddenly struck him: TIE fighters weren't equipped with hyperdrive.
+But the thought suddenly struck him: TIE fighters weren't equipped with hyperdrive.
 Even if he managed to leave the hangar safely, he would never reach Yavin IV.
 He'd die from lack of air or from the cold of space first.
-So two options presented themselves to him… Fly out into space, revealing himself in the process, and probably dying, or waiting for the Death Star to reach Yavin, while taking the risk that Vader would find out he was missing and send people to look for him.
-Neither of these were ideal, but Luke preferred to live a little longer, for now.
+So two options presented themselves to him; Fly out into space, revealing himself in the process, and probably dying, or waiting for the Death Star to reach Yavin, taking the risk that Vader would find out he was missing and send people to look for him.
+Neither of these were ideal, but Luke preferred to live a little longer for now.